oac-tree/sup-dto/doc/source/anyvalue.rst

    * Empty values are only equal to other empty values.
-   * Scalar values are only equal when a successfull conversion of one value to the other's type is exactly equal to the other's value.
+   * Scalar values are only equal when a successfull conversion of one value to the other's type is exactly equal to the other's value and the other way around (to assure symmetry).
    * Structured values are only equal to other structured values with the same type name, member names and values that compare equal.
+The order of members is also taken into account.
    * Array values are only equal to other array values with the same name, number of elements and elements that compare equal.